ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## The Location Claim (location)

-The location claim is a CBOR-formatted object that describes the location of the device entity from which the attestation originates.
+The location claim gives the location of the device entity from which the attestation originates.
-It is comprised of a map of additional sub claims that represent the actual location coordinates (latitude, longitude and altitude).
-The location coordinate claims are consistent with the WGS84 coordinate system {{WGS84}}.
-In addition, a sub claim providing the estimated accuracy of the location measurement is defined.
+It is derived from the W3C Geolocation API {{W3C.GeoLoc}}.
+The latitude, longitude, altitude and accuracy must conform to {{WGS84}}.
+The altitude is in meters above the {{WGS84}} ellipsoid.
+The two accuracy values are positive numbers in meters.
+The heading is in degrees relative to true north.
+If the device is stationary, the heading is NaN (floating-point not-a-number).
+The speed is the horizontal component of the device velocity in meters per second.

+When encoding floating-point numbers half-precision should not be used.
+It usually does not provide enough precision for a geographic location.
+It is not a requirement that the receiver of an EAT implement half-precision, so the receiver may not be able to decode the location.

 The location may have been cached for a period of time before token creation.
 For example, it might have been minutes or hours or more